P-clamps for mounting cables and hoses

 Ratchet P-Clamp will streamline your cable management

 Metal and plastic p-clamps have evolved.
 Take a look at the Ratchet P-Clamp!

 The result is the Ratchet P-Clamp.
-It’s the most user-friendly, versatile, and rugged p-clamp for fastening and fixing cables, wires, pipes and hoses on the market.
-Like a clip, you can also re-open and re-use it hundreds of times.
+It is the most user-friendly, versatile and robust P-Clamp for fastening and fixing cables, wires, pipes and hoses on the market.

 Design makes the difference: how you benefit from our Ratchet P-Clamp

 We matched the Ratchet P-Clamp features to the following usability requirements:

 - Freedom of choice: separate pre- and final assembly stages.

 - Easy installation: close with one-hand.

 - Eliminate pinching: rifling centres the bundle automatically.